 Biological yield and harvest index of black gram

 The biological yield of black gram varied significantly under the influence of different treatments.
 Maximum biological yield (55.7 qha-1) was recorded with the application of 70% RDF + Vermicompost @ 5 t ha-1 + Bio nitrogen @ 20 gm kg-1 seed (T8).
 It is statistically at par with 100% RDF+ Vermicompost @ 5ha-1+ Bio-Nitrogen @ 20 gmkg-1 seed (T9) and 100% RDF + Bio nitrogen @ 20 gmkg-1 seed (T6).
 The remaining treatments were significantly lower than 70% RDF + Vermicompost @ 5 t ha-1 + Bio nitrogen @ 20 gm kg-1 seed (T8).
 The precent increased 141.4% & 250.9% over 100% RDF (T2) and control (T1), respectively.
-Minimum biological yield (15.8 qha-1) was recorded under control (T1).It might be due to the combination of RDF with vermicompost and bio-nitrogen.
+Minimum biological yield (15.8 qha-1) was recorded under control (T1).
 The integrated use of organic, inorganic and bio fertilizer combination resulted in better growth of plants associated with increased availability of nutrients might have resulted in the translocations and accumulation of photosynthesis resulted in increased biological yield of black gram significantly increased.
-The result showed similarity with Prasad et al. (2015)application of 100% RDF (20:30:15 Kg ha-1) + ZnSO4 5kg ha-1+ FeSO4 5kg ha-1 showed highest biological yield (2713 kg ha-1)
+The result showed similarity with Prasad et al. (2015) where, application of 100% RDF (20:30:15 Kg ha-1) + ZnSO4 5kg ha1+ FeSO4 5kg ha-1 showed highest biological yield (2713 kg ha-1)

 The harvest index of black gram varied significantly under the influence of different treatments.
 It has been observed that maximum harvest index (67.6%) was obtained with the application of 100% RDF + Bio nitrogen @ 20gm kg-1 seed (T6).
-It was significantly higher than Control (T1), 100% RDF (T2) and Vermicompost @ 5 tha-1 (T3) but was statistically at par with rest of the treatments.
-Increase in harvest index with the application of 100% RDF + Bio nitrogen @ 20gm kg-1 seed (T6) by 45.0 % and 37.6 % was recorded over 100 % RDF (T2) and control (T1), respectively.
+It was significantly higher than control (T1), 100% RDF (T2) and Vermicompost @ 5 tha-1 (T3) but was statistically at par with rest of the treatments.
+Increase in harvest index with the application of 100% RDF + Bio nitrogen @ 20gm kg-1 seed (T6) by 45.0 % and 37.6 % was recorded over 100 % RDF (T2) and control (T1) respectively.
 Minimum harvest index (49.1%) was recorded under control.
-It might be due to the application of balanced dose of nutrients.
 Proper fertilization ensures optimal plant growth, improves nitrogen fixation, and enhances the development of pods and seeds.
 This balanced nutrient supply leads to a more efficient conversion of the plant's energy and resources into the harvested parts, ultimately increasing the harvest index.
-The results are in conformity with Kumar etal.(2023) as they reported that application of 50% RDF + 50% RDN through compost + Rhizobium showed highest Harvest index (30.06).
+The results are in conformity with Kumar et.al.(2023) as they reported that application of 50% RDF + 50% RDN through compost + Rhizobium showed highest Harvest index (30.06).

 Table 4.
 Effect of Integrated Nutrient Management on Biological yield (q/ha) and Harvest index